nikit34/uzum-qaa-test-task/README.md

 ---

-#### If you have completed all the tasks, immediately inform [Min Tuan Do](https://uzum-team.slack.com/archives/D04V7P52C4D) or [Nikita Permyakov](https://uzum-team.slack.com/archives/D04V72BRZ61) about this
+#### If you have completed all the tasks, immediately inform [Min Tuan Do](https://uzum-team.slack.com/archives/D04V7P52C4D) or [Nikita Permyakov](https://uzum-team.slack.com/archives/D04V72BRZ61) about this and send us a link to the repositories so we can check

 > For any inconsistencies and ambiguous interpretations of the task, please contact Nikita Permyakov (He should not give you hints or help with test tasks)